 When’s the last time you thought about feet and body language?

-Welcome to the latest installment in the quarterly guest blog series “What you need to know to master business body language.”
-Barbara Chatzkel, The Body Language Pro, gives you guidance on what you need to know about your business body language.
+Welcome to the latest installment in this guest blog series “What you need to know to master business body language.”
+Barbara Chatzkel gives you guidance on what you need to know about your business body language.
 We know that clothes and our appearance are part of forming first impressions.
 But when was the last time you thought about what you are saying with your body language?

 In this post, she shares the importance of feet and body language.
 All I can say is – mind blown.
 I get a lot of concerns from clients about being uncomfortable showing their legs – I try to explain no one is judging your legs and it’s true they aren’t.
 But they are getting a lot of visual cues from them.
 Read below to learn more!